 Optimising products for use in two different ways might allow approaching 20% variation in product weight from the same mould.
 For example, the Silverbirch Canoes Covert 9.3 Duratough (for the harshest steep creeking) weighs 23.5Kg (51.5lbs), whereas the equivalent Hydrolite model (in the same plastic, but for river running and slaloming around rocks) weighs 19.5Kg (43lbs).

 If a product needs to be light, stiff and impact resistant, single layer approaches may need to give way to approaches which combine higher-density inner and outer layers into a three-layer sandwich construction.

-In better-made canoes, the high-density polymer on the outside of the canoe provides abrasion resistance, whilst the inner layer provides impact resistance.
+The high-density polymer on the outside of the three-layer canoe provides abrasion resistance, whilst the inner layer provides impact resistance.